rust-lang/book/second-edition/src/ch15-02-deref.md

 either references or smart pointers.

-To illustrate deref coercion in action, let’s use the `MyBox<T>` type we defined in Listing 15-10 as well as the implementation of `Deref` that we added in Listing 15-12.
+To illustrate deref coercion in action, let’s use the `MyBox<T>` type we defined in [Listing 15-10][Listing-15-10] as well as the implementation of `Deref` that we added in [Listing 15-12][Listing-15-12].
 Listing 15-13 shows the definition of a function that has a string slice parameter:

 <span class="filename">Filename: src/main.rs</span>